This Is The Hot European City All Your Cool Friends Are Talking About

 Advertisement

 If you like a little refreshment with your view, head to Miradouro Ignez.
-This small outdoor watering hole serves up coffee, wine, and spectacular views of the Douro as well.
-Wine in Porto is not only cheap, but it’s incredibly strong.
-Some bottles have alcohol content as high as 20%!
+This small outdoor watering hole serves up coffee, wine and spectacular views of the Douro.
+Wine in Porto is not only cheap, it’s incredibly strong.
+Some bottles have an alcohol content as high as 20%!

 Casa Almada has an incredible selection of mid-century modern pieces as well as its own line of furniture made in Portugal.
 If you're a vintage clothing lover, then make sure to stop by Ornitorrinco Vintage.
 The selection is awesome and budget-friendly.

-The newly opened Claus Porto store is a beautifully designed shop complete with a small museum on the second.
+The newly opened Claus Porto store is a beautifully designed shop complete with a small museum on the second floor.
 If you're searching for great gifts, look no further.
-The brand has taken great care to create the most beautiful Art Deco inspired packaging, which makes these little presents that much more special.
+The brand has taken great care to create the most beautiful Art Deco-inspired packaging, which makes these little presents that much more special.

 In just three short days, I was able to experience so much of this big little city.
-Before it becomes the next tourist hot spot, I highly recommend taking that quick flight from Lisbon to visit this magical city on the river of gold.
+Before it becomes the next tourist hotspot, I highly recommend taking a quick flight from Lisbon to visit this magical city on the river of gold.

-Travel and accommodations for the author were provided by Claus Porto for the purpose of writing this story.
+Travel and accommodation for the author were provided by Claus Porto for the purpose of writing this story.

 Advertisement